Protect and Control frequently asked questions (FAQs)

 For Google Drive, account information is collected from the Google Workspace Directory.

-Protect and Control shows user accounts that have access to documents in My Drive or shared drives, based on directory and permission data.
+Protect and Control shows user accounts that have access to documents in My Drive or shared drives, based on directory and access level data.

 Admins can limit which users are included using directory controls.
 Only accounts that have access to content will appear.